MythicReliquary/Mythic-Secure-Manufacturing-Platform/README.md

-# LibreSlicer Supporter Bundle - Public Documents
+# LibreSlicer Supporter Bundle - Public Documentation

-This repository contains the public-facing customer documents for the LibreSlicer Supporter Bundle (a closed-source product).
+Welcome!
+This repository hosts the customer-facing documentation that ships with the LibreSlicer Supporter Bundle.

+The application/launcher itself is proprietary and is not included in this repository.

+## Start here
+- `Docs/INDEX.md`

+## What's in this repo?
+- `Docs/`: setup guide, SLA, EULAs, and offline revocation update documentation
+- `CONTRIBUTING.md`: how to propose documentation fixes

-## Canonical repo
+## Launcher repository
 - https://github.com/MythicReliquary/LibreSlicer-Supporter-Launcher

-## Contents
-- `Docs/INDEX.md`: start here
-- `Docs/`: customer-facing docs shipped with the bundle (EULAs, SLA, setup, offline revocation updates)

 ## Support
-- support@mythicreliquary.com
+- Email `support@mythicreliquary.com`